 Isabel attempted to move away but his grip was too tight.
 Indeed, his grip tightened, and to Isabel’s horror, as it did so the Comte’s arms slithered inside the dressing gown.
 One reached for her hip and the other inched its way toward her left breast.
 Isabel grasped his wrists in a vain attempt to arrest the progress of his invading limbs.
 She gasped for breath as the flat of his hands moved across her skin.
 A fancy suddenly intruded into her distress: How hot his skin seemed.
 It seemed hot enough that it might burn her bare flesh, but it did not, and indeed the sensation was not unpleasant.

 A few moments more, a mere inch or two further and Isabel knew her resolve would fail and she would capitulate.
 In a desperate, final attempt, she said, “Wait!
 I shall give you my answer but I desire to look you in the eye as I do so.”

 Malfait’s arms stopped.
 “Very well,” he said, and before Isabel could do anything, Malfait spun her around and pulled her close once again.
-His arms were still inside her dressing gown, one resting at the small of her back and the other tracing the top of her shoulder blade.
-Her arms had been pushed up and now rested around the Comte’s neck, and her naked skin was pressed against is silk shirt.
+His arms were still inside her dressing gown, one resting at the small of her back and the other tracing the outline of her shoulder blade.
+Her arms had been pushed up and now rested around the Comte’s neck, and her naked skin was pressed against his silk shirt.